shcho1904/AWR6843ISK-python-version/README.md

+This code is for point cloud based on CFAR.
+If you want to get angle-doppler or range-doppler response, you will need DCA1000EVM (I strongly recommend you to use MATLAB TI radar toolbox.)
 1. Install all of required modules such as pyserial, PyQt (this is only for figure), numpy and so on (you don't need to worry about drivers.
 Just change the name of serial from '/dev/ttyACM0' to '/dev/ttyUSB0')
 2. Usual CLI port is ttyUSB0 and data port is ttyUSB1 in Linux (I think Window's port is quite random since in my case, it is CLI : COM12 and Data : COM11 but others are increasing order such as COM3 for CLI and COM4 for data.
 You have to check thoroughly).
 4. Check your version of operating system e.g. Ubuntu, Windows, ..., and so on.